TheHellBox/KISS-multiplayer/docs/src/srv_lua/hooks.md

     return value
 end)
 ```
-Keep in mind that subname has to be unique.
+Keep in mind that the subname has to be unique.

 **Default hooks include:**
 - OnChat(int client_id, string message)